Feat-FeAR/logSpace/content/docs/coding/git_survival.md

         ```
         {{< hint info >}}
 __NOTE__
+ A _remote_ is a copy of the repository that is hosted somewhere else, that we
+ can push to and pull from, and there’s no reason that you have to work with
+ only one.

+ For example, on some large projects you might have your own copy in
+ your own GitHub account (you’d probably call this _origin_) and also the main
+ _upstream_ project repository.
+You would pull from _upstream_ from time to time
+ to get the latest updates that other people have committed.
+        {{< /hint >}}
+        {{< hint info >}}
+__NOTE__
-`origin` is a local name used to refer to the remote repository.
+`origin` is a __local__ name used to refer to the remote repository.
 It could be
 called anything, but _origin_ is a convention that is often used by default in
 Git and GitHub, so it’s helpful to stick with this unless there’s a reason not
 to.

+__In any case, remember that the name you give to a remote only exists
+_locally_.
+It’s an alias that you choose and not something intrinsic to the
+remote repository.__
         {{< /hint >}}
     - check the command has worked;
         ```bash